 Nottingham Country Municipal Utility District (NCMUD) District Overview

-NCMUD SERVICE AREA
+DISTRICT SERVICE AREA

 NCMUD contains approximately 1,010 acres and serves 2,194 houses located in 27 subdivision sections and 28 commercial and institutional accounts including Pattison Elementary School, two churches, and one apartment complex.
-See the District Map on this web site.
+See the District Map on this website.

 WATER SUPPLY AND DISTRIBUTION